NNPDF/nnpdf/doc/sphinx/source/usage/api.md

 `expensive1` and `expensive2` have already been evaluated using the validphys machinery, and we just had to declare the `validphys2` runcard inputs in order to use those providers.
 The output of these expensive function is now saved.
-So for the remainder of our notebook session we don't need to re-run the expensive providers everytime we wish to change something with our `developing_provider`.
+So for the remainder of our notebook session we don't need to re-run the expensive providers every time we wish to change something with our `developing_provider`.
 Clearly this massively reduces the time to develop and test the new provider since, the expensive providers which the new `developing_provider` depends on are cached for the rest of the jupyter session.